-City Engagement Score (out of 100): 100
+City Engagement Score (out of 100): 80

+Score 0 100

-Score 48 100 Score: 19/30 Score: 29/40 Indicator 1.a: Approval of City Data Policy Your city may look towards drafting a data policy that acts as a frame of reference for all data initiatives undertaken in the city.
+Indicator 1.a: Approval of City Data Policy

+Your city may look towards drafting a data policy that acts as a frame of reference for all data initiatives undertaken in the city.
 Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the various elements to form a robust data policy.
 Finally, your city is advised to get this approved by the Municipal Commissioner / Smart City CEO for implementation.

-Indicator 1.b: City Data Policy Components Further to the NDSAP policy, Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the elements that need to be included to form a robust data policy.
+Indicator 1.b: City Data Policy Components

+Further to the NDSAP policy, Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the elements that need to be included to form a robust data policy.
 Your city may refer to this guide and modify/append the content to suit the current and future needs of the city.

-Indicator 1.c & 1.d: Budget for data-related initiatives Your city has already allocated dedicated budget for data activities.
-Your city is advised to ensure that the budget is rightly utilized to perform data-related activities and also continue to do the same in the coming years in order to ensure strengthening of the data infrastructure in the city.
-Your city may like to check if the allocated budget covers the following data activities (non-exhaustive), and include more if required: • Salaries for data team including but not limited to CDO, data coordinators, data specialists, data analysts, database administrator, etc. Score: 0/30 - Analytics software for data analysis - Setup of surveillance systems, ICCC, etc. (only software) that enables improved and accurate data collection and analysis - Capacity Building sessions/regional workshops/courses/certifications for upskilling of data team - Expenses for organizing data hackathons / data challenges, including prize money It is recommended that the city allocates budget for the data activities.
-This budget may be included as a sub line item under A&OE expenses or IT expenses of the smart city SPV's overall budget, or the Municipal IT budget.
+Indicator 1.c & 1.d: Budget for data-related initiatives

+Dedicated city budget will ensure continuity of activities for building data blocks in the city.
+Your city is advised to allocate budget for the following data activities (non-exhaustive):

+• Salaries for data team including but not limited to CDO, data coordinators, data specialists, data analysts, database administrator, etc.

+- Analytics software for data analysis. - Setup of surveillance systems, ICCC, etc. (only software) that enables improved and accurate data collection and analysis. - Capacity Building sessions/regional workshops/courses/certifications for upskilling of data team. - Expenses for organizing data hackathons / data challenges, including prize money.

+It is recommended that the city allocates budget for the data activities.
+This budget may be included as a sub line item under A&OE expenses or IT expenses smart city SPV's overall budget, or the Municipal IT budget.

 Indicator 2.a: City Data Officer (CDO)

 Your city may look to appoint a full-time CDO, either in Municipal Corporation or in Smart City SPV, to lead and operationalize data-related activities as per the Job Description circulated in the HR guidelines for Smart Cities SPV.
 Appointment of a full-time CDO will help in effective management of data-related activities in the city.
 It will also ensure continuity of city's progress towards becoming 'DataSmart'.

 Indicator 2.b: Appointment of Data Coordinators

-Score: 0/20

-Score: 0/20

 Data coordinators help support and drive the data activities, including data collection, data publishing, analytics, etc., within their respective teams/departments.
 Your city is advised to work towards appointing a minimum of one data coordinator in each department for smooth operations and interdepartmental coordination for implementation of the DataSmart Cities Strategy and City Data Policy.

 Indicator 2.c: Data Team

 Data team is not limited to CDO and data coordinators.
 City may consider appointing the following members to carry forward data-specific activities to effectively use city's data:

-- Data Policy & Regulatory expert
+- Data Policy & Regulatory Expert

-- Capacity Building & Stakeholders' Outreach expert
+- Capacity Building & Stakeholders' Outreach Expert

 - Survey Lead

 - Data Scientist

-Statistician
+- Statistician

-Score: 10/30

-- Data Architecture expert
+- Data Architecture Expert

-- Open Data expert
+- Open Data Expert

 - Data Engineer

 - Data Analyst

-- Web developer
+- Web Developer

-- GIS expert
+- GIS Expert